Animator and Graphic Designer

-Opportunities such as being able to visit places like an Autodesk Technology Centre offer a great insight into how the industry operates, as well as enabling me to network.
-The main things I have learned so far revolve around the Fusion 360 software and how to make the best use of it for modelling, sculpting and sketching for practical uses.
+Opportunities such as being able to visit places like an Autodesk Technology Centre offered a great insight into how the industry operates, as well as enabling me to network.
+The main things I learned revolved around Fusion 360 software and how to make the best use of it for modelling, sculpting and sketching for practical uses.

 I have gained more confidence in my abilities and understand the process of additive manufacturing to a much better degree.

 My goal was to step into the animation industry with new and innovative ideas that have Industry 4.0 in mind.
 I believe the MSc Digital Industrialisation course has provided me with the valuable technical skills I needed to back up those ideas beyond graduation.